roblouie/js13k-typescript-starter/README.md

 Run Server: `npm run serve`

 ## Project Details
+Included demo code lets you navigate a menu and launch into a simple interactive screen where you can move a basketball around while simple WebGL shaders change the background.

-While the running code is purposely minimal, it does come with some basic helpful game related code:
+While the running code is purposely minimal, allowing you to build whatever game you'd like, it does come with some basic helpful game related code:

 #### Simple State Machine
 Easily manage multiple states, run setup and teardown code when switching, and pass variables